 Living costs and expenses in Japan

 Depending on where, accommodation can be the biggest expense to have in Japan.
 In Tokyo, housing can cost a minimum of ¥35,000/month for a shared room in a share house, to around ¥60,000 for a single room in a shared house, to an average of ¥80,000 for a small single apartment.
 Keep in mind that living in a convenient area of Tokyo can be a 30-40% increase in rent.
 On the other hand, in cities other than Tokyo, the cost of rent can be 20, 30 or even 50% lower.
+Check our article out to find out how to save money in Japan.

 In Japan, the main utilities are electricity, gas, and water.
 In a share house, the prices will usually be around ¥5,000; however, with a single apartment the price can be upwards of ¥8,000 to ¥10,000 per month in total.
 Internet subscriptions are usually very fast and affordable.
 A fiber optic connection costs from ¥3,000 to ¥6,000 per month based on the bandwidth.